 If you combine this with one of the best monitor light bars you'll be especially comfortable.

-Read More: Best graphic design monitor
+Read More: Best graphic design monitors

 On the gaming front, it's solid.
 A 100hz refresh rate with a 4ms response time is more than enough for most gamers out there, asides from the hyper-competitive (in which case you'd want a smaller screen anyway).
 For more info, our friends at Gfinity Tech have a handy guide on what monitor size is best for gaming, too.